jmegner/XamarinPipelineDemo/README.md

 Microsoft-hosted agent in an Azure DevOps pipeline.
 NO App Center.
 NO self-hosted agents.
 I just wanted to do everything in Azure DevOps.

-Once I got that to work, I did add in App Center UI testing...which was also surprisingly difficult, so hopefully this demo is helpful for that as well.
+(Once I got that to work, I did add in App Center UI testing...which was also surprisingly difficult, so hopefully this demo is helpful for that as well.)

-So, this demo shows how to accomplish that, and some other common goals for an Azure Devops continuous integration pipeline for the Android portion of a Xamarin app...
+This demo has grown into showing how to accomplish quite a few common goals for an Azure Devops continuous integration pipeline for the Android portion of a Xamarin app...
 * Each build gets its own `versionCode` and `versionName`.